Calculating My Child Support in Ontario

 The only factors that are relevant to a determination of the Table amount of support are the payor’s income, the number of children, and the province in which the payor resides.

 The conduct of the recipient spouse does not affect the Table amount.
-For example, the spouse with custody of the children can remarry, begin a new relationship, or get a new job, and this will not affect the payor spouse’s Table amount.
+For example, the spouse with custody or primary parenting time of the children can remarry, begin a new relationship, or get a new job, and this will not affect the payor spouse’s Table amount.

 The age of the children and their needs are also not relevant to the Table amount.
 Some of the children’s needs will be addressed by section 7 expenses.